wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 ### Customer quote (to be read back to the attendees at the end)

-"With Azure we can support tremendous volumes of data, while not giving up our ability to manage and monitor the* *processes behind it."
+"With Azure we can support tremendous volumes of data, while not giving up our ability to manage and monitor the- *processes behind it."

 Sam George, Director of Analytics, Fabrikam